pgaijin66/pgaijin66/README.md

 # Hi there 👋,

 I’m a SRE with SE background with around 5 years of experience.
-I am currently living in San Diego, California.
-I started my career as a systems engineer and later transitioned to Site Reliability Engineering.

 🚴  I have an avid interest in software engineering and backend development but i also have thousands other interests and I’m always looking to add more.
 Some of them are ( not in any order ), painting, cooking, watching movies, playing guitar.